 Teachers may use their own masks.
-Masks (1 disposable per day) and face shield will be provided for all teachers and other school-based staff if needed.
-All teachers and school-based staff will be required to wear masks, with reasonable exceptions for medical conditions.
+Masks (1 disposable per day) and face shields are available for all teachers and other school-based staff, if needed.
+All teachers and school-based staff are required to wear masks, with reasonable exceptions for medical conditions.